This article has links to products and services we recommend, which we may make a commission from.

 One of the best places we enjoyed for grilled oysters was Quan Be Nu.
 We also enjoyed grilled oysters and other seafood Danang dishes at other restaurants you will find in town.

-Quan Nam Dahn is another hugely popular seafood restaurant close to the sea.
+Quan Nam Danh is another hugely popular seafood restaurant close to the sea.
 This place is quite overwhelming.
 It consisted of several open-air seating spaces filled with locals enjoying Danang seafood with beer.

 We were surprisingly pleased with the quality of the seafood.
 Along with grilled oysters, we had delicious spicy octopus called Bach tuoc sot cay.